0xHabitat/kiezDAO/community_fund.md

 ### Governance through Quadratic Voting

 To allow even more equality among the community.
 Quadratic Voting can be implemented to balance the power of the members who have a higher stake in the community fund due to their bigger tribute.
+QV also allows the strong preferences of the minority to weigh in.